 Is cabling technician training (CCTT) certification worth it?

 Staying on top of the critical technological developments in network cabling infrastructure helps you — and your company — stay current and competitive.
-One way to do that is to participate in an accredited training and certification program, like Fluke Networks Certified Cabling Test Technician™ Training (and new for 2022, Recertification Training).
+One way to do that is to participate in an accredited training and certification program, like Fluke Networks Certified Cabling Test Technician™ Training (and now, Recertification Training).

 While training and exams can appear costly if measured in time away from customers, certification can be an immensely valuable endorsement of your skills and experience.
 Are the benefits of certification training worth it?
 Let’s take a look.